-- (i) To review the balance and diversity of skills, core experience and knowledge required by the Board that would be essential to aid decision-making; - (ii) Upon review and consultation with the Management, the NC will assess and determine the role and desirable qualities for a particular appointment; - (iii) The NC will interview the shortlisted candidates to determine his/her suitability for the position; and - (iv) Thereafter, the NC will make recommendation to the Board for approval.
+- (i) To review the balance and diversity of skills, core experience and knowledge required by the Board that would be essential to aid decision-making; - Upon review and consultation with the Management, the NC will assess and determine the role and desirable qualities for a particular appointment; - (iii) The NC will interview the shortlisted candidates to determine his/her suitability for the position; and - (iv) Thereafter, the NC will make recommendation to the Board for approval.

 The Board ensures that newly appointed Directors are familiarised with the Group's business by conducting site visits as part of their orientation programmes so as to enhance their performance as Board or Board Committee members.
-There was no new Director appointed during the financial year.